Preparatory Dance Faq

-What age is a good starting point for ballet?
+What age is a good age to start ballet?

 The Preparatory Dance Program offers creative movement classes to children ages 4 and up.
-Ballet I (for students 7 – 9 years of age) is offered once and/or twice a week to the young dancer who is mature enough to understand the structure and demands of a ballet class.
+For the young dancer who is mature enough to understand the structure and demands of a ballet class, Ballet 1 (for students 7 to 9 years of age) is offered once and/or twice a week

 When do you start pointe work?

 Pointe work is the end result of slow and gradual training of the whole body and pointe readiness is contingent upon many factors.
-Students entering Intermediate Ballet I may be considered candidates for pointe work.
+Students entering Ballet 5 may be considered candidates for pointe work.

 However, the faculty assesses each student independently to determine if the student is a candidate for pointe study.
-Physiologic development, anatomic facility, strength of technique, hyper mobility of the feet and ankles, length and frequency of study, attendance habits, maturity and past injury are all taken into consideration.
-Students often begin the study of Pointe work at around 12 years of age.
-The study of pointe is not a requirement for advancement through the levels or participation in the performing company.
+Physiologic development, anatomic facility, strength of technique, hypermobility of the feet and ankles, length and frequency of study, attendance habits, maturity and past injury are all taken into consideration.
+Students often begin pointe work at around 12 years of age.
+Please note: The study of pointe is not a requirement for advancement through the levels or participation in the performing company.

 How many performance opportunities are offered?

 The Cornish Preparatory Dance Company (CPDC) 1, 2 & 3 performs The Nutcracker in December.

 CPDC 1 & 2 performs a mixed-repertoire concert in the spring.
 CPDC 3 does not perform in the spring repertoire concert.

 All CPDC students may participate in our Year-End Demonstrations in the Poncho Concert Hall.